cieslarmichal/faker-cxx/README.md

 ## Example

-Lets dive into some simple example of generating fake data
+Lets see some simple example of generating fake data

 ```cpp
 #include <format>